Help centre - your questions answered

 How do I pay for my appointment?

-Your physiotherapist will take payment at the end of every session that you attend.
+If you book online you will pay at the time of booking.
+If you book your appointment by another means your physiotherapist will take payment at the end of every session that you attend.

 Payment is by card only – credit or debit.
 Unfortunately, we are unable to accept cash payments in our clinics.